Matmon/geokit-rails-mysql2/README.markdown

 Values for :units can be :miles, :kms (kilometers), or :nms (nautical miles), with :miles as the default.
-Values for :formula can be :sphere or :flat with :sphere as the default.  :sphere gives you Haversine calculations, while :flat gives the Pythagoreum Theory.
+Values for :formula can be :sphere or :flat with :sphere as the default.  :sphere gives you Haversine calculations, while :flat gives the Pythagorean Theory.
 These defaults persist through out the plug-in.

 The plug-in creates a calculated `distance` field on AR instances that have been retrieved throw a Geokit location query.
 By default, these fields are